askoldvilkha/PINNlab_MLandDL25_AGH/README.md

 Contents:

 * `pinn_lib.py` - source code with a PINN model.
-Designed to solve ODEs with 1 initial condition; however, still capable of solving 2nd and 3rd order ODEs, with just 1 initial condition.
+Designed to solve ODEs with initial conditions up to 2nd order derivative; is capable of solving 1st, 2nd and 3rd order ODEs.
-  I. e.
-PINN model will not break and still produce a solution, but the accuracy may be worse.
-The model can be modified to include more boundary conditions in the future.
-  In this version, the simplest architecture is adopted in order to focus on the efficiency testing of the building components (activation functions, optimizers, number of neurons per layer, etc).
+  The simplest architecture is adopted in order to focus on the efficiency testing of the building components (activation functions, optimizers, number of neurons per layer, etc).
   Components:
   1) `PINN` class - Physics Informed Neural Network, requires the list with the number of neurons in each layer (`[1, 25, 25, 1]` will create a neural network with 2 hidden layers, 25 neurons each).
   The user can also input an activation function of their choice (default is `tanh`).
 Native support for `tanh`, `sin`, `sigmoid`, `relu`, `softplus`.